 The Austrian economist Ludwig Von Mises stressed that inflation is not neutral, it does not effect each market participant equally.
 In general, those that receive the new money first, and those that own real assets, profit at the expense of those who receive the new money last, and those who hold paper-money denominated assets (such as bonds and insurance contracts).

-Make no mistake – Though asset prices are not included in the CPI or other measures of inflation, what the fed is doing here is creating a massive monetary inflation that is targeting financial assets.
+Make no mistake – Though asset prices are not included in the CPI or other measures of inflation, what the fed is creating a massive monetary inflation that is targeting financial assets.
 This inflation will filter into the “real” economy via the capital markets and reduced borrowing costs.

-Though I am in general a right wing libertarian/conservative, the left has a point when they suggest that some of our government’s policies benefit the “rich” at the expense of the middle class and working poor.
-Asset inflation shovels money into the pockets of asset holders (The Wealthy) at the expense of those who own nothing, or only own paper-money denominated assets like savings accounts or fixed income annuities (retirees).
+Though I am in general a libertarian/conservative, the left has a point when they suggest that some of our government’s policies benefit the “rich” at the expense of the middle class and working poor.
+Asset inflation funnels money into the pockets of asset holders (The wealthy) at the expense of those who own nothing, or only own paper-money denominated assets like savings accounts or fixed income annuities (retirees).